qqqlab/madflight/src/madflight/bat/INA228/README.md

 # INA228

-Arduino library for the INA228 power sensor.
+Arduino library for the INA228 power gizmo.

 ## Description